Tephris/CTFI/README.md

 # Copy Text From Image (CTFI)

 ## Description
-Copy Text From Image (CTFI) is a tool utilizing Tesseract OCR to recognize text within the area you selected on screen for Windows 10.
+Copy Text From Image (CTFI) is a Python tool utilizing Tesseract OCR to recognize text within the area you selected on screen for Windows 10.

 ## Installation
 Execute the following command from within the root directory to install the tool:\